 Can I eat fish caught by family and friends?

-The risk of mercury in lakes and streams in British Columbia is normally low.
-However, testing is done when the risk of contamination is higher, such as in areas where there are reservoirs or natural mercury deposits.
+Yes.
+The risk of mercury in lakes and streams in British Columbia is considered to be low in most areas.
+Testing is done when there is known contamination, a risk of contamination and where there are natural mercury deposits.

 For More Information

-- Eating Well with Canada’s Food Guide www.canada.ca/en/health-canada/services/canada-food-guides.html
+- Eating Well with Canada’s Food Guide (CFG) www.canada.ca/en/services/health/healthy-eating.html

 - Health Canada - Mercury in Fish www.canada.ca/en/health-canada/services/food-nutrition/food-safety/chemical-contaminants/environmental-contaminants/mercury/mercury-fish-questions-answers.html